d8m18n/wfd-content-style-guide/08-writing-educational-content.html.md

 For each project, consider your audience’s background, goal, and current mood.
 Ask these questions:

 - Who is your audience?
-Are they Mailchimp employees, a Mailchimp user, a developer?
+Are they WebFoundations employees, a WebFoundations user, a developer?
 - What is this person’s goal?
 To complete a task?
 To research a topic?
 - What is this person’s mindset?
 Are they in the middle of a task, or in a hurry?
 Could they be frustrated or feeling overwhelmed?